 Non-privileged – Aam Aadmi.

 Privileged people spend a better time.
-They don’t have much restrictions.
+They don’t have many restrictions.
 And they are given most of the facilities.
 They get their work done from other inmates.
 Sometimes a barrack has TV, then these people will be having the remote.

 They get good food, some people specially cooked for them, some manage to get from outside.
 Court gives permissions for some people so that their family can send food, daily or periodically.

 Some even get air conditioned rooms, mosquito nets, books, chair, bed, a better mattress, easy chair, table etc. They call/get barbers whenever they want.
 Get their clothes washed whenever they want.

 They also get some special services if they have some sexual desires.

 Coming to unprivileged, the unlucky ones.
 You have to eat the horrible food with so many others.
 You don’t get cleaned toilets nor do you get clean clothes.
 Only 2 or 3 mattresses are given.